eastandwestwind/notes/_posts/2015-07-02-logicproblem.md

 title: Logic Problem Answer
 ---

 Albert and Bernard just became friends with Cheryl. and they want to know when her birthday is.
-Cheryl gives them a lost of 10 possible dates.
+Cheryl gives them a list of 10 possible dates.

           May 15     May 16     May 19
          June 17    June 18
          July 14    July 16
        	August 14  August 15  August 17

 Cheryl then tells Albert and Bernard separately the month and the day of her birthday respectively.